aaltsys/doc-server3/wares/02_setup-wares.rst

 Install an AAltSys Server
 =============================

-Use directions from :ref:`Install an AAltSys Server <install:index>`.
+Use directions from :ref:`install:index`.
 Add to those directions the following specific instructions.

 Configure the AAltSys Server